pkmn/engine/docs/PROTOCOL.md

 `Error` can only be returned due to a desync/glitch, and since Pokémon Showdown mods its engine code to avoid these this value cannot be returned from an update in `-Dshowdown` mode.
-However, the `libpkmn` C API will also set an update's result to `Error` if `-Dtrace` logging is enabled and the buffer it has been provided runs out of space regardless of which mode its in.
+However, the `libpkmn` C API will also set an update's result to `Error` if `-Dlog` protocol logging is enabled and the buffer it has been provided runs out of space regardless of which mode its in.

 The choice types included in the result match those described [above](#choices), though they are more akin to what Pokémon Showdown calls a sides `requestType` which determines which [choice